 A familiar face on Australian stages, Gretel Scarlett is best known as starring as Kathy Selden in Australia's Singin' In The Rain (Equity: DAINTY GROUP, MICHAEL CASSEL, DAVID ATKINS, LUNCHBOX PRODUCTIONS) and also as the lead role of Sandy, opposite Rob Mills, in the Australian production of Grease (Equity: David Ian Productions, GFO).
 She can also be heard on Universal Music Australia’s original cast recording of Grease the Musical.

-Gretel's past credits include the role of Sal in the 2009 Australian production of Breast Wishes (Equity: Bien-Etre), understudying and performing the main juvenile lead roles of Sophie Sheridan, Ali and Lisa in the 2009-2010 10th Anniversary tour of Mamma Mia!
+Gretel's past credits include appearing as the Witch's Mother as well as understudying and performing the roles of Elphaba and Nessarose in the 2010-2012 Australian and Asian productions of Wicked (Equity: Universal, GFO) in Australia, Singapore and Korea.
+She was cast as the role of Sal in the 2009 Australian production of Breast Wishes (Equity: Bien-Etre), as well as understudying and performing the main juvenile lead roles of Sophie Sheridan, Ali and Lisa in the 2009-2010 10th Anniversary tour of Mamma Mia!
 (Equity: Littlestar, LWAA).
-She also appeared as the Witch's Mother as well as understudying and performing the roles of Elphaba and Nessarose in the 2010-2012 Australian and Asian productions of Wicked (Equity: Universal, GFO) in Australia, Singapore and Korea.
-In 2014, she also starred in the role of Sally in Matthew Lee Robinson's production of Happy People.
+Gretel also starred in the role of Sally in Matthew Lee Robinson's production of Happy People.

 Other notable credits also include; performing the Australian National Anthem at the 2013 NRL State of Origin at Brisbane's Suncorp Stadium, ACMF Duets concert at Sydney's Capitol Theatre, regular guest on Channel 7’s The Morning Show, Mornings on 9, Channel 7's Carols in the Domain, the Helpmann Awards, Light the Night, Singapore Tourism Board and the Victorian Women in the Arts Luncheon.
 Another of Gretel's major career highlights was performing a special duet of 'For Good' from Wicked with Tony® and Emmy Award® winning actress Kristin Chenoweth, at Melbourne's Hamer Hall.
 Gretel was also selected as a Finalist in the 3rd Inaugural ANZ Trustees Rob Guest Endowment Award.